 Metabase starts out with a default top-level collection which is called Our analytics, which every other collection is saved inside of.

 You can set permissions on collections by clicking on the lock icon in the top-right of the screen while viewing the collection and clicking on Edit permissions.
 Only Administrators can edit collection permissions.
 Each user group can have either View, Curate, or No access to a collection:

 If you want to see the bigger picture of what permissions your user groups have for all your collections, just click the link that says See all collection permissions, which takes you to the Admin Panel.
 You’ll see a list of your collections down along the left, and clicking on any of those will bring up a list of each group’s permission settings for that collection.

 Just like with data access permissions, collection permissions are additive, meaning that if a user belongs to more than one group, if one of their groups has a more restrictive setting for a collection than another one of their groups, they’ll be given the more permissive setting.
 This is especially important to remember when dealing with the All Users group: since all users are members of this group, if you give the All Users group Curate access to a collection, then all users will be given Curate access for that collection, even if they also belong to a group with less access than that.

-One nuance with how collections permissions work has to do with sub-collections.
-A user group can be given access to a collection located somewhere within one or more sub-collections without having to have access to every collection “above” it.
-E.g., if a user group had access to the “Super Secret Collection” that’s saved several layers deep within a “Marketing” collection that the group does not have access to, the “Super Secret Collection” would show up at the top-most level that the group does have access to.
+A group can be given access to a collection located somewhere within one or more sub-collections without having to have access to every collection “above” it.
+For example, if a group had access to the “Super Secret Collection” that’s saved several layers deep within a “Marketing” collection that the group lacks access to, the “Super Secret Collection” would show up at the top-most level that the group does have access to.

-A personal collection works just like any other collection except that its permissions can’t be changed.
-If a sub-collection within a personal collection is moved to a different collection, it will inherit the permissions of that collection.
+A personal collection works just like any other collection except that its permissions are fixed and cannot be changed.
+If a sub-collection within a personal collection is moved to a different collection, the sub-collection will inherit the permissions of its new parent collection.